Request an H bar road marking

 H bar markings are white lines that are marked on the road in-front of access areas.
 The lines highlight to other road users that they shouldn't block access to off-road parking areas such as driveways and garages.

-The application costs £60.70 which is non-refundable.
-This covers a site visit, inspection and agreeing or rejecting the application.
+The application costs £125.
+This covers a site visit, inspection and the works.

 Application approved - what happens next?